 CLOSE SEARCH

-Property adjustment orders are court orders made during divorce or dissolution of civil partnership proceedings that alter the ownership of property between spouses or civil partners.
+Property adjustment orders are court orders made during divorce or dissolution of civil partnership proceedings.

 While these orders can technically apply to any type of property (investments, businesses, personal possessions), for most people, they primarily concern the family home - typically the most valuable and emotionally significant asset in a relationship.